Self-Hosting With SSH ForwardingPublished

 /etc/default/autossh file and modifying it like this:

 You’ll note that we establish two connections and both of them use Unix sockets instead of TCP sockets.
 This is because the Unix sockets, in my experience, are more resilient and have better performance.
-However, with Unix sockets you’ll need to make sure that the socket file is removed before trying to create it, thus we set the
+However, with Unix sockets you’ll need to make sure that the socket file is removed before trying to create it so we set the

 StreamLocalBindUnlink option.
 However, that only covers the local side.
 We need to add the same option to the